GLL Sport Foundation Supported Athletes Excel at England Athletics Age Group Indoor Champs

 Michelle Mamudu ran a quick time of 41.06 to reach the final of the 300m and come fourth.

-We are sure there are other GLL Sport Foundation Supported Athletes who competed but we don’t know about.
+We are sure there are other GLL Sport Foundation Supported Athletes who competed but we don’t know about them.
 Please share your successes – we love to hear about them!
 You can view footage via Vinco Sport from the weekend.

 There are some of our elite athletes competing this weekend at the Glasgow Grand Prix including the likes of Dina Asher-Smith and CJ Ujah – we wish them the best of luck, they will do us proud.